brite-code/brite/docs/spec/src/patterns.md

   - RecordPatternProperty `,` RecordPatternPropertyList

 RecordPatternProperty :
+  - RecordPatternPropertyWithoutModifiers
+  - [+Constructor] Access? `mutable`?
+RecordPatternPropertyWithoutModifiers

+RecordPatternPropertyWithoutModifiers :
   - Identifier TypeAnnotation?
 RecordPatternPropertyInitializer?
-  - [+Constructor] Access? `mutable`?
-Identifier TypeAnnotation?
-RecordPatternPropertyInitializer?

 RecordPatternPropertyInitializer: `=` Pattern

 Note: An empty {RecordPattern} (syntax: `{}`) is the same as a {UnitPattern} (syntax: `()`).

-Note: Enabling `Constructor` breaks [expression/pattern](#sec-Pattern-Expression-Symmetry) symmetry since it allows the modifiers {Access} and `mutable` whereas that is not allowed in expressions.
-However, this is ok since we don’t need expression/pattern symmetry for implementation efficiency in constructors.
+Note: In {RecordPatternProperty} adding the constructor tag breaks [expression/pattern symmetry](#sec-Pattern-Expression-Symmetry) since it allows the {Access} modifier and the `mutable` modifier whereas that is not allowed in expressions.
+However, this is ok since we don’t need expression/pattern symmetry for implementation simplicity in constructors.

 ## List Pattern